rebaz88/TrackTerra-v2/proposal.md

 ## PROPOSAL
 This proposal is to further develop the application in order to
-- Add support for more protocols
+- Add support for dynamically adding new protocols
 - Add support for different taxing software when exporting the data
 - Add support for REST and GraphQL to query the applcation(Limited)